sohumseedhar-ucsd/cse15l-lab-reports/LabReport3.md

     }
 }
 ```
-* The fix addressed the issue because in the original method, the original values of the array that needs to be reversed are being overwritten before the entire array is reversed.
-As a result, some elements may be swapped multiple times, leading to incorrect results when performing testing for an array with multiple elements.
+* The fix addressed the issue with the original method.
+The original values of the array being reversed are being overwritten before the entire array is reversed.
+As a result, some elements get swapped multiple times leading to incorrect reversal when testing for an array with multiple elements.
 I first wrote a test case expecting the result of reversing an array list with multiple elements to reveal the bug.
 I then fixed the `reverseInPlace` method by creating `tempArray` to compute the reversed list, and then copy the values from `tempArray` over to the original array `arr`.
 This way, each element is only swapped once and the reversal of elements occurs correctly.

 ## `less` Command:
 ### `-N` (Line Numbers):